Our Team

 Ph.D.

 J.D.'s research examines the associations among current and former athlete psychological functioning, for example, burnout, depression, anxiety, well-being, motivation, with athlete social functioning, for example, social support, negative social experiences, and physical functioning, such as, concussion, musculoskeletal injury, training, and specialization.
-J.D. also teaches classes in the Department of Exercise and Sport Science on sport and exercise psychology and research-related skills and is a member of the UNC-Chapel Hill Faculty Welfare Committee.
+J.D. also teaches classes in the Department of Exercise and Sport Science on sport and exercise psychology and is the Interim Director of Undergraduate Studies.

 Shawn F. Kane